-Spring Traditions at Easter
+Springtime traditions at Easter

 Especially during the holidays, we enjoy many customs that have developed over years or even centuries.
-At Easter, Easter customs are an opportunity to celebrate spring, symbolize the return of life and share the joy and hope of this season with family and friends.
+At Easter, Easter customs are an opportunity to celebrate spring, symbolize the return of life, and share the joy and hope of this season with family and friends.
 These include, for example:

-- Easter meals: Many families gather for a festive Easter meal, which often includes traditional dishes such as lamb, ham, fish or other regional specialties.
+- Easter meals: Many families gather for a festive Easter meal, which often includes traditional dishes such as lamb, ham, fish, or other regional specialties.

-The Ryan's have an Easter bread every year
+The Ryans have an Easter bread every year.

-Even as grown-up children, they still enjoy baking and of course eating together.
-Over the years, many bunnies have been created - from cute Easter bunny faces to standing or sitting bunnies and even bunnies with long ears.
 Sometimes we even bake sweet Easter eggs to complete the variety of our Easter creations.
-And the ingredients also vary over the years.
-Guitard chocolate chips are still very popular for giving the bunnies faces and contours.
-Every now and then, the delicious chocolate chips are replaced with cranberries.
-But vanilla extract or vanilla paste is a must-have ingredient.
+And the ingredients vary from year to year.
+Guitard chocolate chips are still a firm favorite for giving the bunnies faces and contours.
+Occasionally, the delicious chocolate chips are replaced with cranberries.
+But vanilla extract or vanilla paste is always a must.

-The individual ingredients are adapted to suit the desired diet.
-For example, the butter can be replaced with margarine or avocado oil, making the bunny lactose-free or even vegan.
-Gluten-free flour can also be used instead of wheat flour or spelt flour.
-Vegan milk alternatives are increasingly being used as an alternative to cow's milk.
-And then there's the question of what we eat with it?
-Well, American Heritage has lots of great jams and fruit spreads that are a must on our breakfast table - Wild Maine Blueberry Jam .......Cinnamon Apple Jelly,,,,,, and, quite un-American, Nutella or an alternative nut cream.
+The individual ingredients are adapted according to the desired dietary needs.
+For example, butter can be replaced with margarine or avocado oil, making the bunny lactose-free or even vegan.
+Gluten-free flour can also be used instead of wheat or spelt flour.
+Vegan milk alternatives are increasingly appearing on menus as an alternative to cow's milk.
+And then there's the question of what to eat with it?
+Well, American Heritage has many wonderful jams and fruit spreads that are indispensable on our breakfast table – Wild Maine Blueberry Jam , Cinnamon Apple Jelly, and, quite un-Americanly, sometimes Nutella or an alternative nut spread.

-Discover our bestselling jams!
+Discover our best-selling jams!

 We take: